mcnuggets-lab/cloud-project1-tf/content/post/cloud-project2.md

 # 2. Architecture

 We end up using AWS Lambda to run a container that contains the webapp written in flask.
 To trigger the lambda function, we use an API gateway to accept requests, and broadcasted the API by CloudFront.

-To simplify the deployment, we use [Serverless](https://www.serverless.com/) to generate a CloudFormation stack that automate most of the steps.
-This also gives me a first taste of Infrastructure as Code (IaC).
+The whole stack is deployed using [Terraform](https://www.terraform.io/).

 The architecture looks like this.